jincio/personalSite/content/publication/Incio_Favelas_2021/index.md

 ---
 title: "From Drug Lords to Police State:The Effects of Order Transition on Local Economies (forthcoming)"
+author_notes:
+- ''
+- ''
+- Author names are in alphabetical order
 authors:
 - Leonardo Gentil-Fernandes
 - Jõao V. Guedes-Neto